baijianyang/starter-academic/content/publication/sbr/index.md

 publication: "2019 IEEE Big Data"
 publication_short: ""

-abstract: Categorical variables are nominal variables that classify observations by groups.
+abstract: "Categorical variables are nominal variables that classify observations by groups.
 The treatment of categorical variables in regression is a well-studied yet vital problem, with the most popular solution to perform a one hot encoding.